tvdybgggh/Trash-Recycling-Compost-Sorter/README.md

 - OpenCV
 - NumPy

+### Hardware
+- Jetson Nano
+- Micro SD Card
+- Wifi Adapter
+- Keyboard
+- Webcam
+- Mouse

 ### Installation
 1. Clone the repository to your local machine.
-2. Install the required Python libraries using `pip install -r requirements.txt`.
+2. Install the required Python libraries
 3. Download the YOLOv4 and YOLOv3-tiny model weights and place them in the project directory.

 ### Running the Application